raphael-khan/raphael-khan/README.md

 Hi there. 👋

 I am Raphael, a full stack developer that enjoys collaborating with other developers, debugging, and turning a vision and an idea into meaningful software products.
-Some of the new things I am currrently learning include AWS cloud infrastrucure and Docker containerization.
+Some of the new things I am currrently learning include AWS cloud infrastrucure and Docker containerization

 Tech stack / frameworks I have worked with so far includes: